Destination Iowa: Decorah

 “What happens with COVID is people feel more comfortable being outside in a park,” said Chuck Gipp, retired director of the Iowa DNR.
 “This will become an attraction for people to come and picnic and just be outdoors when you feel much safer.”

 “Now in 2020, this is really become a destination point for northeast Iowa,” said Brian Malaise, director of the Decorah Fish Hatchery.
 “We’re trail head for the [Trout Run] bike trail.
-We have the four eagles nest right across the street from us, and we just have families come.”
+We have the four eagles’ nests right across the street from us, and we just have families come.”

 “I started watching the Decorah eagles in 2011.
 In 2013 I started coming up here,” said Teresa Hill, from Mesquite, Texas.
-“I’m a real big nature lover.
-I love nature and everything.
-I like it because you can kind of feel like you’re part of the family having you sit there and watch them.”
+“I’m a real big nature lover … I like it because you can kind of feel like you’re part of the family, having you sit there and watch them.”

-Decorah has plenty to offer people who visit here.
-It also has a stunning city park called Dunning Springs.
-This has a small creek coming from a rock, and then cascading down the hill as a waterfall.
-It’s located also near a preserve called Ice Cave.
+Decorah has plenty to offer people who visit.
+It also has a stunning city park called Dunnings Springs.
+It has a small creek coming from a rock and then cascading down the hill as a waterfall.
+It’s also located near a preserve called Ice Cave.

 Ice can be hard to find in Ice Cave these days, but it’s a short hike if you want to check it out.